andedevsecops/DocuSign-SecurityEvents/README.md

 	```

 3. The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
 This sample demonstrates a simple use case of calling your function based on your schedule provided while deploying.
-If you want to change
-   the schedule
+If the time interval needs to be modified, it is recommended to change the Function App Timer Trigger accordingly update environment variable **"Schedule**" (post deployment) to prevent overlapping data ingestion.
    ```
    a.
+Go to your Resource Group --> Click on Function App `docusign<<uniqueid>>`
+   b.
 Click on Function App "Configuration" under Settings
-   b.
+   c.
 Click on "Schedule" under "Application Settings"
-   c.
+   d.
 Update your own schedule using cron expression.
    ```
    **Note: For a `TimerTrigger` to work, you provide a schedule in the form of a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression)(See the link for full details).
 A cron expression is a string with 6 separate expressions which represent a given schedule via patterns.
-The pattern we use to represent every 5 minutes is `0 */5 * * * *`.
-This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 5, for any hour, day of the month, month, day of the week, or year".**
+The pattern we use to represent every 10 minutes is `0 */10 * * * *`.
+This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 10, for any hour, day of the month, month, day of the week, or year".**

 4. Verify Temp folder path
 	 ```